MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/cdb-command-line-options.md

 Specifies the symbol search path.
 Separate multiple paths with a semicolon (;).
 If the path contains spaces, it should be enclosed in quotation marks.
 For details, and for other ways to change this path, see [Symbol Path](symbol-path.md).

 <span id="_______-z_______DumpFile______"></span><span id="_______-z_______dumpfile______"></span><span id="_______-Z_______DUMPFILE______"></span> **-z** *DumpFile*
 Specifies the name of a crash dump file to debug.
 If the path and file name contain spaces, this must be surrounded by quotation marks.
 It is possible to open several dump files at once by including multiple **-z** options, each followed by a different *DumpFile* value.
-For details, see [Analyzing a User-Mode Dump File with CDB](analyzing-a-user-mode-dump-file-with-cdb.md).
+For details, see [Analyzing a User-Mode Dump File](analyzing-a-user-mode-dump-file.md).

 <span id="_______-zp_______PageFile______"></span><span id="_______-zp_______pagefile______"></span><span id="_______-ZP_______PAGEFILE______"></span> **-zp** *PageFile*
 Specifies the name of a modified page file.
 This is useful if you are debugging a dump file and want to use the [**.pagein (Page In Memory)**](-pagein--page-in-memory-.md) command.
 You cannot use **-zp** with a standard Windows page file -- only specially-modified page files can be used.